abtris/portaledge/README.md

-# Vagrant Web Development Box
+# Portaledge - web development stack inside VM

-TL;DR Development stack for current state-of-the-art web programming.
-Warning: alpha quality - v0.1.
+*TL;DR* Development stack for state-of-the-art web programming.
+Warning: alpha quality - v0.0.1.

 This can create a virtual machine with all the technologies below with a single command.
 Technically it is an Ansible playbook that is supposed to provision a Vagrant VM.
 Google these.